 If you only knew how much more uplifting and fulfilling the excitement is that one experiences when one is not concerned with chance, but with one’s own playing skills, strategies, and varying mental states.
 And how liberating, even empowering, the feeling is when one can calmly accept individual dice rolls for what they are: the component of the game that cannot be influenced.
 The component that makes the game, like life itself really, not only a cognitive challenge, but also a character challenge.

-If you are actively involved in the capital markets, you should be aware of the character you represent in the above story.
+If you, dear reader, are actively involved in the capital markets, you should be aware of the character you represent in the above story.

-The more emotions and hopes involved, the more reliably one portrays my son.
-Emotions and hopes are a reliable indication that one’s success depends largely on luck.
+The more emotions and hopes involved, the more reliably you portray my son.
+Emotions and hopes are a reliable indication that your success depends largely on luck.
 That’s why people are so happy about successful phases: they are happy because they were lucky.
 Only those who are indifferent to the daily events on the stock markets have a chance of success worth mentioning in the long run.
-They know that they cannot have any influence on them, that they are merely erratic noise, and therefore offer absolutely no benefit for decisions.
+They know that they cannot have any influence on these events, that they are merely erratic noise, and therefore offer absolutely no benefit for decision makings.
 Extraordinarily positive developments of their investments do not give them extraordinary feelings of happiness, but worry them just as much as extraordinarily negative developments: both are indications that an error may have crept into their processes.